-Our district provides health-related services to students including nursing services, bill Medicaid for these services. psychological evaluation services, and speech services.
+Our district provides health-related services to students including nursing services, psychological evaluation services, and speech services.
 For these services to be billable to Medicaid, a parent's permission is needed.

-Each year, our district sends a Medicaid Parent Notification form and a Medicaid Con- Durbin@lcsdmail.net or at 803-416-8876.

-sent form to parents requesting consent to
+Each year, our district sends a Medicaid Parent Notification form and a Medicaid Consent form to parents requesting consent to bill Medicaid for these services.